ChylerDev/BAE/README.md

+This project is currently being reimplemented in [rust](https://rust-lang.org), view the progress in its branch [here](https://gitlab.com/ChylerDev/ocae/tree/8-move-to-rust)

 # Overly Complicated Audio Engine (OCAE)

 An audio engine designed to produce audio samples using basic generators (sound sources) and modifiers (filters).